 In addition to the technicalities of the system, other officers at the public authority need to know and understand that they have an obligation to cooperate with the information officer.
-Part of the answer to this is training.
-But part is also having a clear set of rules about cooperating with the information officer
+Under the RTI Act, where an information officer seeks assistance, employees of the public authority are required to provide such assistance and, moreover, employees can be subject to personal fines levied by the Information Commissioner for certain offences which undermine the right to information.
+Ensuring that cooperation with the information officer takes place requires adequate training for all staff on employee obligations.
+It also requires having in place a clear set of rules about cooperating with the information officer

 Even if the information officer is a senior official within the public authority, he or she will not be the direct supervisor of other officers (or most other officers).
-Better practice is for the law to require other officers to cooperate with the information officer, but this is not the case in Jordan, so some other system is needed to ensure their cooperation.
-The precise nature of this will depend on the specific public authority but one option is for the head of the public authority to issue a binding instruction (for example a directive or order) calling on all officers to cooperate with the information officer.
-Regardless of the precise form, some sort of rule or instruction along these lines is needed if information officers are to be able to do their work effectively.
+While, under the RTI Act, employees are already under a legal obligation to cooperate with the information officer, it may be helpful for the head of the public authority to issue a binding instruction (for example a directive or order) calling on all officers to cooperate with the information officer or to remind employees formally of their obligations under the law.